500 Mail Express trains speeded up in new Railways timetable | Business

 - India

-In the Railways' new timetable, about 500 Mail Express trains have been speeded up, the Railway Ministry said on Monday.
+In the Railways' new timetable, about 500 Mail Express trains have been speeded up and they will now reach their destinations 10 to 70 minutes faster, the Railway Ministry said on Monday.

-In addition, 130 services (65 pairs) have been converted to 'superfast' category, it said.
+In addition, 130 services (65 pairs of trains) have been converted to 'superfast' category, it said.

 Overall, the average speed of all trains has increased by about 5 per cent leading to availability of nearly 5 percent additional paths for operation of more trains, a statement from the ministry said.